“Trespasses” is a short story by Canadian author Alice Munro, included in the collection Runaway, published 2006.

 Here’s what I get out of that: Munro is making the reader disoriented about who the important people are because that’s how Lauren feels, too, not about a story, but about her actual life.

 Munro’s delayed revelation of the story’s main character in combination with conventional features of narrative presents readers with a territory devoid of its true and necessary focalizing perspective, that of the ten-year-old Lauren.
 Meanwhile, Munro effectively provides the narrator as an alternative (though ultimately false) other “self” with whom readers identify.
-Thus standing on the perimeter of the storyworld rather than entering actively into it, readers are deprived of crucial information by orientational disadvantage and immobility.‘Who Was It If It Wasn’t Me?’: The Problem of Orientation in Alice Munro’s ‘Trespasses’: A Cognitive Ecological Analysis
+Thus standing on the perimeter of the setting rather than entering actively into it, readers are deprived of crucial information by orientational disadvantage and immobility.

 Back to Mr Palagian for a minute.
 Here’s the description of Mr Palagian, as filtered to the reader via Harry.
 I mean, Harry is a writer, so he’s a natural fit as the character chosen to (indirectly) narrate someone else’s life:

 Someone like Mr Palagian—or even that fat tough-talking waitress, he said—could be harboring a contemporary tragedy or adventure which would make a best seller.

 The thing about life, Harry had told Lauren, was to live in the world with interest.
 To keep your eyes open and see the possibilities—see the humanity—in everybody you met.
 To be aware.
 If he had anything at all to teach her it was that.
 Be aware.

 But this description of Mr Palagian is not even about Mr Palagian.
 ‘What Sally says about Susie says more about Sally.’
 This description is about Harry.
 We learn that Harry’s shortcoming is as follows: